 Andrea Bayer was a practicing litigation attorney when she joined the LCWS Board of Trustees in 1998.
 She served on the Board for six years and was the Board Chair the last three of those years.
 During that time, she was also a member of the Finance, Tuition Scholarship and Enrollment committees.
 Andrea’s three grown children all attended LCWS.
 Andrea and husband were parents at the school from 1988 through 2008.
-She was delighted to join the LCWS Faculty Staff as Administrator in 2006.
+She was delighted to join LCWS as Administrator in 2006.
 This position offers the opportunity for her to use her skills and training to support the outstanding education that LCWS offers.

 Front Office Manager, Turtle Lane Campus

 Brenda moved to Vermont from Colorado in 2010 with her husband and three young children.
 With a degree in English from The University of Michigan, and a professional background in design, writing, and marketing, Brenda first joined LCWS as our Marketing & Communications Coordinator, and she has since become our Front Office Manager.
 Brenda enjoys Bikram yoga, running, painting, knitting, baking and reading.
 She hopes to one day travel the world—scuba diving along the way!

 Mike lives in Vergennes with his wife Rachel, a pediatric nurse.
 They have two adult sons, Nathaniel and Jonathan who live, respectively, in Washington State and the Washington DC area.
 Mike began as a parent volunteer in the late summer-fall of 1990, helping finish the third grade room for his son Jonathan’s class, which was Michele Starr’s lead class.
 Hired in 1997 as a maintenance person, he has: 33+ years experience in building maintenance/cleaning/repairs; aviation maintenance certification; has studied electronics.
 He writes poetry.